 A NOC must precede every IEP meeting.
 When holding an Annual IEP Review, the NOC must be provided to the parent/guardian along with the DRAFT IEP at least 10 calendar days prior to the Annual IEP Review.
-The DRAFT IEP is a requirement for all Annual IEP Reviews (This is not optional and must be sent home).
-The DRAFT IEP is best practice to ensure the legal requirement of parent participation and input.
+The DRAFT IEP is a requirement for all Annual IEP Reviews to ensure the legal requirement of parent participation and input.